History of Imprex Impregnation

 From a small shop with a few employees, Imprex has grown to a facility of more than 50,000 square feet and more than 55 employees, including engineers, certified welders, quality control managers, and shop workers.

-Today, company president Bob Juday, a 40-year veteran of VPI sales and service, supervises all Imprex operations.
+Company president Bob Juday, a 40-year veteran of VPI sales and service, supervises Imprex operations.

 VPI Imprex Impregnation Systems